abigail-sokol-the-frog/ASL/README.md

             %s will be replaced by a string stored at rsi
             %h will be replaced by the hex value stored in rsi
-            %n will be replaced by the 16bit values stored in rsi
+            %n will be replaced by the 16bit values stored in rsi Max of 5 formating arguments, any amount over that will be replaced by the builtin error string

     void printlen:
         save a string in rdi